fdemmer/easy-thumbnails/docs/commands.rst

 **Storage backend must be reachable.**
 The command calls ``storage.exists()`` for each source path.
-If a storage backend raises an exception (e.g., a transient network error with a remote storage), the source is treated as *missing* and its database records will be deleted.
-Ensure all configured storage backends are reliably reachable before running against a large dataset.
+If a storage backend raises an exception (e.g., a transient network error with a remote storage), that source is treated as *unknown* rather than
+missing: the error is logged to stderr and the source is skipped, not deleted.
+Ensure all configured storage backends are reliably reachable before running against a large dataset, since sources affected by transient errors are simply left for the next run rather than cleaned up.

 **Unrecognised storage hashes are skipped by default.**
 Each ``Source`` record stores a hash of the storage backend used when